IanMadd/academic/content/portfolio/Central_Limit_Theorem.md

 ****

-# An Example With Dice
+# An Example With Dice {#dice}

 Consider an example with a die.
 A die has an equal probability of landing on any side so the probability distribution is uniform.
 But, taking the mean of multiple samples produces a normal distribution.

+In this example below, a die is sampled thirty times and then the mean is taken from those 30 samples.
+That operation is repeated 10,000 times and the resulting set of sample means is plotted in a histogram.

 ```
 die <- 1:6